robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 equally distributed, and maximum value in the limiting case where the entire portfolio is allocated to one asset.
-I refer to it as **L2 regularisation** because it has exactly the same form as the L2 regularisation term in machine learning, though a slightly different purpose (in ML it is used to keep weights small).
+I refer to it as **L2 regularisation** because it has exactly the same form as the L2 regularisation term in machine learning, though a slightly different purpose (in ML it is used to keep weights small while here it is used to make them larger).

 .. note::